NIH-NEI/ConeSegmentationML/README.md

    <img src="assets/ConeSegMLSettings5.png" width="860" height="600" />

-8. The **Save** button saves the .CSV file with the contains a sequence of *(x, y)* coordinate pairs that trace the closed contour of the individual cones.
+8. The **Save** button saves the `.csv`  file which contains a sequence of *(x, y)* coordinate pairs that trace the closed contour of the individual cones.

-9. The **Help** button provides more documentation about the software features including a table of keyboard shortcuts for common actions
+9. The **Help** button provides more documentation about the software features including a table of keyboard shortcuts for common actions.

 ## Option 2: Install Dependencies and Run from Source